ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 - Support the collect protocol, which includes verifying and aggregating sets of reports in a given batch; and
-- Publish and manage an HPKE configuration that can be used for the upload protocol;
+- Publish and manage an HPKE configuration that can be used for the upload protocol.

 In addition, for each PDAParam instance, helpers are required to: